nvdaes/cursorLocator/README.md

 ## Gestures ##

-* NVDA+shift+l: Reports the lenght of the current line until the caret position.
+* NVDA+shift+l: Reports the lenght of the current line.

 This gesture can be changed from the NVDA's menu, Preferences submenu, Input gestures dialog, System caret category